 Authors can expect to make a full-time living provided they have multiple books, know how to market them well, and an active, engaged fan base.

-There are a ton of factors that play a role in how much authors make in a year.
+There are a ton of factors that play a role in how much authors make in a year, including books sold, royalty rate, and book printing costs.
 No two authors will make the same amount, though we all wish we could be lumped with the income of J.K.
 Rowling or Stephen King.

 How much an author makes per year depends on: